Hudson's Bay Company: Latter 20th century

-In 1978, the Zellers discount store chain made a bid to acquire the HBC, but the HBC turned the tables and acquired Zellers.
-Also in 1978, Simpson's department stores were acquired by Hudson's Bay Company, and were converted to Bay stores in 1991.
-(The related chain Simpsons-Sears was not acquired by the Bay, but became Sears Canada in 1978.)
-In 1991, Simpsons disappeared, when the last Simpsons store was converted to the Bay banner.
+In 1978, the Zellers discount store chain made a bid to acquire the HBC; however, the HBC turned the tables and acquired Zellers.

 In 1979, Canadian billionaire Kenneth Thomson won control of the company in a battle with George Weston Limited, and acquired a 75 per cent stake for $400 million.
 Thomson sold the company's oil and gas business, financial services, distillery, and other interests for approximately $550 million, transforming the company into a leaner, more focused operation.
 In the 1980s, sales and oil prices slipped, while debt from acquisitions piled up which led to Hudson's Bay Company selling its 10.1 per cent stake in HBOG to Dome Petroleum in 1981.
 In 1997, the Thomson family sold the last of its remaining shares.

 Hudson's Bay Company reversed a formidable debt problem in 1987, by shedding non-strategic assets such as its wholesale division and getting completely out of the oil and gas business.
 HBC also sold its Canadian fur-auction business to Hudson's Bay Fur Sales Canada (now North American Fur Auctions).
 The Northern Stores Division was sold that same year to a group of investors and employees, which adopted The North West Company name three years later.

-The HBC acquired Towers Department Stores in 1990, combining them with the Zellers chain, and Woodward's stores in 1993, converting them into Bay or Zellers stores.
-Kmart Canada was acquired in 1998 and merged with Zellers.

 In 1991, the Bay agreed to stop retailing fur in response to complaints from people opposed to killing animals for this purpose.
-In 1997, the Bay reopened its fur salons to meet the demand of consumers.
+In 1997, the Bay reopened its fur salons to meet consumer demand.